Jr. Livestock Sale - Thursday, July 18, 2024

 4. Tax deduction.

 A. Hogs, beef, lambs, goats, and veal, and the Grand Champion and Reserve Champion chickens, ducks, geese, turkeys, and rabbits.
+Blue ribbon chickens, ducks, geese, turkeys, rabbits, as well as a selected number of market lambs and hogs, including overweight hogs will be sold on a silent auction just outside the show arena.

 A. Report to the clerks as soon as possible or at the end of the auction.
-At the clerks' area you will need to:
+At the clerk's area you will need to:

 1. Indicate whether you'd like the animal processed for your personal use or resold at a livestock yard.